Jules Koundé: International career

 On 18 May 2021, Koundé was selected by Didier Deschamps as part of the 26 players that formed the France national team for UEFA Euro 2020.
-He made his debut on 2 June 2021 in a friendly against Wales, substituting Benjamin Pavard at half-time.
+He made his debut on 2 June 2021 in a pre-tournament friendly against Wales, coming on as a substitute for Benjamin Pavard at half-time.
+He made one appearance at Euro 2020, playing the full match against Portugal in Group F.

-On 10 October 2021, Koundé started in France's win over Spain in the 2021 UEFA Nations League Final.
+On 10 October 2021, Koundé started and played the whole match as France defeated Spain 2–1 in the 2021 UEFA Nations League final.